 Dex nods, holding eye contact with an intensity that makes me uncomfortable, like he’s trying to chase out a lie or see past a mask.
 I hold his gaze, unsure what I’ve done to inspire such caution in the leader of this small band of lost boys.
 After all, I’m pretty sure we’re all on the same side – the matching uniforms certainly suggest as much.
 Maybe these guys remember more than me, maybe they can tell me what the hell happened, or better yet, where the hell we are.

 “That fall was nuts!”
 Angel says, breaking the tension with a smile and a good-natured laugh.
 “We thought you were raspberry jam for sure.
-Badass crash, bad-ass.”
+Badass crash, just bad-ass!”

-“You watched me come down?”
+“Uh…thanks?”
+I say, still wrestling with the tsunami of confusion tearing through my head as I try and come to grips with the new reality in front of my eyes.
+“Wait, you saw me come down?”
 I say, my head still a jumble of clashing, distorted memories.
-Heck, until the baby-faced kid just brought it up, I was starting to think it was all a bad dream.
-I suddenly realize that I have no idea how long it’s been since I apparently fell out of the sky and into a lake.
+Heck, until the baby-faced kid brought it up, I was starting to think that my fall and the monster in the forest had all a bad dream.
+I suddenly realize that I have no idea how long I’ve been asleep in this cave, or how long it’s been since I fell out of the sky and into that frozen lake.

 “Shut up, Hawk.”
-Dex says, watching me warily.
-“I won’t say it again.”
+Dex says, still watching me warily.
+“I won’t ask twice.”

 “Why don’t you tell us what you remember?”
 Dex says as he leans in towards the warmth of the fire.

 I stare at him for a moment, trying to sort through the last few hours in my head.
 My dread deepens as I realize something is missing – a lot, actually.
-I try and remember where I’m from, who my parents are, what day it is, and I come up with nothing.
+I try and remember basic stuff, like where I’m from, who my parents are, what day it is, and I come up with nothing.
 It’s like trying to grab smoke out of the air.
-Glaring dark spots in my memory stare back at me like the raw sockets of missing teeth.
+Glaring dark spots in my memory stare back at me like the raw red sockets of forcibly extracted teeth.

 “I can’t…I can’t remember.”
 I say.
-“It’s like my head is full of static or something.”
+“It’s like my head is full of static or something.
+I can’t get a lock on anything.”

 “Well, what can you remember?”
 Dex says, his face an unreadable mask.
 “Anything at all?”

 “And then?”
-Dex says, his eyes impossible to read, face stoic and slack.
+Dex says, his eyes impossible to read, face stoic and motionless like a statue.

-“And then I was falling,” I say. “to my death, I was sure of it.
+“And then I was falling,” I say. “to my death, I was pretty sure.
 Then I hit the water.”
 I run a hand through my damp hair and let out a long, ragged sigh.
-“I can’t believe that I survived.”
+“I guess I got lucky.”

 “Bullshit!”
-Hawk says, jumping across the fire to pin me against the cave wall, hands around my throat.
+Hawk says, jumping across the fire to pin me against the cave wall, his filthy hands around my throat like a vice.
 “You’re one of them!
-Admit it!”
+Admit it, you Ghosty fuck!”
 The sudden explosion of violence catches me off-guard.
-My head slams into the cave wall hard enough to send white dots careening through my vision.
-I bring my knee up hard into my attacker’s groin with what’s all of what’s left of my strength.
+My head slams into the cave wall hard enough to send a riot of white dots careening through my vision like confetti.
+On instinct alone, I bring my knee up hard into my attacker’s groin with every last ounce of my waning strength.

 After the third impact from my knee, Hawk’s grip loosens, and he groans in pain as he slides away from me and onto the cave floor.
-Dex grabs Hawk the back of his uniform collar and tosses the groaning boy back against the opposite cave wall.
-He curls against the stone wall, his face turning green, glaring daggers at me through the flames.
+Dex grabs Hawk by the back of his uniform collar and tosses the groaning boy back against the opposite cave wall.
+He curls against the stone, his face turning green, glaring daggers at me through the flames.

 “Knock it off!”
 Dex says.
 “Let him talk.”